-- Size & Weight - At just 40 lbs, the Goal Zero Yeti 1000 is a truly portable power station.
-It’s small size and weight make it great for delivering electricity to remote locations for both indoor and outdoor use.
+- Size & Weight - At just 40 pounds, the Goal Zero Yeti 1000 is a truly portable power station.
+Its small size and weight make it great for indoor and outdoor use when delivering electricity to remote locations.

 - High Powered Output - Probably the most premium feature of the Yeti 1000 is the 1500W continuous (3000W surge) inverter.
-With 1500 watts of continuous power, users can run everything from lights to power tools completely worry free.
+With 1500 watts of continuous power, you can run everything from lights to power tools, completely worry-free.

 Goal Zero Yeti 1000 Lithium Portable Power Station Cons:

 - Unreasonably High Price Tag - Currently, the Goal Zero Yeti 1000 retails for about $1,200 on the company’s website.
-Although this price is pretty on par with some of the best alternatives, the features included in the Yeti simply do not add up to what they are asking.
-Plus, if you want to add DC charging or an MPPT charge controller, that will cost extra.
+This price is on par with some of the best alternatives, but the features included in the Yeti simply do not justify what they are asking.
+Plus, if you want to add DC charging or an MPPT charge controller, it costs extra.

-- No DC (12V) Charging Option - Unfortunately, the Yeti 1000 will become damaged if you attempt to charge it using your car’s cigarette lighter or another 12V DC power port.
-If you are planning to use a solar generator for road trips, camping, or full-time in a van or RV, then not being able to charge with your vehicle is a huge downside of the Yeti.
+- No DC (12V) Charging Option - Unfortunately, you will damage the Yeti 1000 if you attempt to charge it using your car’s cigarette lighter or another 12V DC power port.
+If you are planning to use a solar generator for road trips, camping, or full-time in a van or RV, not being able to charge the Yeti with your vehicle is a huge downside.

 - Limited Lifespan - At only 500 cycles until 80% capacity, the Yeti 1000 has a very limited lifespan.
 With daily use, this expensive piece of equipment would begin to drastically reduce its performance in less than 2 years.
-Plus, if you are only using it occasionally, the 3-6 month shelf life will require you to recharge it more often than many of the alternatives.
+Plus, if you only use it occasionally, the 3-6 month shelf life will require you to recharge it more often than many alternatives.

-- Slow Charging Times - 18 hours plugged into the wall essentially means that it will take a full day to recharge your Yeti 1000 with AC power.
+- Slow Charging Times - Eighteen hours plugged into the wall essentially means that it takes a full day to recharge your Yeti 1000 with AC power.
 If you plan to use solar panels, the results are not much better.
-With only 5-6 hours of peak sunlight available most days, there is a large chance you will not be able to fully recharge your Yeti 1000 with 200W of solar over the course of a day.
+With only 5-6 hours of peak sunlight available most days, there's a good chance you will not be able to fully recharge your Yeti 1000 with 200W of solar over the course of a day.
 This is largely due to the PWM charge controller.